-The Seattle University Student Health Insurance Plan benefits have been modified to be in compliance with the Health Care Reform regulations and requirements for the 2013-2014 policy year.
-Some of the benefit changes include increasing the benefit maximum to $500,000 per policy year, removing the Prescription benefit limitation, adding preventative services benefit to be paid at 100% at an in Network level, etc. Please be advised that these required benefit enhancements resulted in the increase of the insurance cost.
-You may find the new benefit summary and fees in the Benefit Schedule Summary.
-If you have any questions, please contact University’s student insurance broker and plan administrator, Wells Fargo Insurance Services, by calling toll-free 1-800-853-5899, Monday through Friday, 8:30 a.m. to 5:00 p.m.
-(PST).
+The Seattle University Student Health Insurance Plan benefits have been modified to be in compliance with the Health Care Reform regulations and requirements for the 2014-2015 policy year.
+Some of the benefit changes include increasing the benefit maximum to Unlimited per policy year, removing the Prescription benefit limitation, adding preventative services benefit to be paid at 100% at an in Network level, etc. Please be advised that these required benefit enhancements resulted in the increase of the insurance cost.
+If you have any questions, please contact the University’s student insurance broker and plan administrator, Wells Fargo Insurance, by calling toll-free 1-800-853-5899, Monday through Friday, 8:30 a.m. to 5:00 p.m.
+(Pacific).

 Please note, if you have your own health insurance plan with comparable coverage and would like to remove the health insurance charge from your account, you must submit an online waiver (link below) by the last day to add/drop courses in the student’s first full time quarter.
 If you do not submit an online waiver, you will be responsible for paying the entire health insurance cost.

 Waivers must be submitted each new academic year to avoid being charged the student health insurance fee.

 Waivers must be submitted online only, no paper, mail-in, fax-in, or call-in waivers are allowed.
 No late waivers or exceptions will be accepted after the deadline date.